integeruser/jgltut/README.md

 |-- LWJGLWindow.java
 |-- TutorialChooser.java
 ```
 Each tutorial loads the files it needs from the global `data` folder or from its own `data` folder.
 The `framework` package contains utility code needed by multiple tutorials.
+The `jglsdk` package contains the port of the `glsdk` project.
 The class `LWJGLWindow.java` is used to create and display a LWJGL window, and `TutorialChooser.java` is a handy program for quickly executing the various tutorials.
 At first, the code may appear difficult to read, but after a bit of reading you will realize that it is well-grouped into logical sections.
 I suggest you to start by skimming through the code with methods and inner classes folded.
 Don't get lost in the details of the `jglsdk` module (which is quite big and boring), and remember that the interesting code is the one contained in the tutorials.

 If your graphics card does not meet the minimum requirements, running any tutorial will print to the console the message `You must have at least OpenGL 3.3 to run this tutorial.`.
 The requirements are checked in `LWJGLWindow.java` using the LWJGL function `GLContext.getCapabilities().OpenGL33`.